 - Prescription Drugs

-- Organizations & Government Agencies that Can Help
+- Organizations and Government Agencies that Can Help

 For information on disability benefits, read “Disability.gov’s Guide to Disability Benefits.”